liuqi627/DistSys-HW5/README.md

 ---------------
 1. Conversion Server crashed:<br/>
     When the client send LOOKUP command.
 Before we return a server, we check its availability.
 If it's alive, return the alive one.
 If it's crashed(timeout or no responding or response wrong ack info), try the next one in the list, until we get an alive one.
 Or we indicate "none is available for this type of service" if all servers are down.<br/>
+    We use a HashMap(key:conversion type, value:index to return) to record which server to use next.

 2. Proxy Server crashed:<br/>
     Proxy Server may not work for 3 reasons:<br/>